ChrisAnd1998/TaskbarX/README.md

 **-dtbsowm=1** will revert to the default taskbar on maximized window.
 **-tpop=100** will set the total opacity of the primary taskbar.
 **-tsop=100** will set the total opacity of the secondary taskbar.
+**-rzbt=1** will revert the taskbar back to the left when the icons start overlapping with the Tray area.
 **-color=0;0;0;1** will set the color of the taskbar when using taskbar styling.
 RGBA._

 > **Example:** _C:\Program Files (x86)\TaskbarX\TaskbarX.exe -tbs=1 -as=backeaseout_